ChefYeshpal/ChefYeshpal.github.io/blog/multiplication_verification/multiplication_verification.md

 # An Example...

-I give to you, a method on veryfying this very multiplication, to know if it is correct or not, so let's first break the rows and all down in this a bit, something like this:
+I give to you, a method on verify this very multiplication, to know if it is correct or not, so let's first break the rows and all down in this a bit, something like this:
 <figure style="text-align: center;">
   <img src="2.png" alt="Giving numbers to the lines" width="256" height="256" style="image-rendering: pixelated;">
 </figure>